LarissaAuberger/automation-and-more/low-code-business-orchestration/README.md

    a.
 Open the navigation menu on the upper left, expand **Design**, and click **Business automations**.

    b.
 In the Business automations page, click **Import**.
-Go to the folder where you put the .twx file and import it by using drag & drop.
+Go to the folder where you put the .twx file and import it.
 Click OK.

      <kbd><img src="images/import_button.png" width="400px"/></kbd>